-- Be a U.S. citizen or legal permanent resident by the time of entry to the university;
+- Be a U.S. citizen or lawful permanent resident (Green Card holder);

 - Be an Arizona resident for two full years immediately preceding entry to the university.

 As a general rule, Flinn Scholarship applicants should also:

 - Attain at least a 3.5 grade-point average (unweighted);

 - Rank in the top 5 percent of their graduating class (if the school reports class rank);